Leaving PIMCO.com

 Recent history has changed the behavior of gold prices

 With the launch of gold Exchange Traded Funds (ETFs) in the United States in 2004, gold has increasingly become a liquid financial asset.
 But over much of history, the price of gold was either fixed or gold was a relatively illiquid physical asset held by a small minority of investors.
-Today, the marginal price of gold is largely set by financial demand, as over $100 billion of gold is held by ETFs in the U.S. alone, and investors choose to buy or sell gold ETFs by comparing the expected real return on gold to that of other liquid financial assets.
+Today, the marginal price of gold is largely set by financial demand, as over $100 billion of gold is held by ETFs in the United States alone, and investors choose to buy or sell gold ETFs by comparing the expected real return on gold to that of other liquid financial assets.
 This means that the future behavior of gold is more likely to resemble the past couple of decades rather than the 1970s or some other period.

 Using this framework, consider the 15% price drop in gold in April 2013 following talk of U.S. Federal Reserve (Fed) tapering.
 This move predated the sharp move higher in yields in the fixed income market by two weeks.
 Over the month of May, 10-year real yields rose 57 basis points.
-Even though the markets moved at different times, the size of their moves over this period was remarkably consistent with the historically observed 22-year real duration.
+Even though the markets moved at different times, the size of their moves over this period was remarkably consistent with the historically observed 24-year real duration.
 In hindsight, we believe the move in gold gave an early warning of both the direction and magnitude of the move in rates.

-As such, most of the changes in gold prices can be explained by viewing gold as a real asset with 22 years of real duration.
+As such, most of the changes in gold prices can be explained by viewing gold as a real asset with 24 years of real duration.

 However, consider the large run-up in gold prices in 2005.
-The first gold ETF in the U.S. was launched at the end of 2004, so in 2005, gold had a new source of very large investor demand, and this created a structural break in the real-yield-adjusted gold price.
+The first gold ETF in the U.S. was launched at the end of 2004, so in 2005, gold had a new source of very large investor demand, and this created a structural break in the real yield-adjusted gold price.
 While real yields explain much of the movements in gold prices, large structural changes in the market can have large impacts on the valuation.

 The perception of gold as a “safe haven” asset also has some influence on gold prices.
 During the credit crisis and the bankruptcy of Lehman Brothers, many market participants expected gold to do very well.
 Yet gold prices actually declined during the second half of 2008 as the credit crisis intensified.
 Why?
 During the credit crisis we saw a spike in the level of real yields, which puts downward pressure on gold prices.
-But the real-yield-adjusted gold price actually rose sharply following the Lehman Bankruptcy.
-This shows us that while there was a flight-to-quality bid that increased the real-yield-adjusted gold price, the impact of higher real yields was larger.
+But the real yield-adjusted gold price actually rose sharply following the Lehman Bankruptcy.
+This shows us that while there was a flight-to-quality bid that increased the real yield-adjusted gold price, the impact of higher real yields was larger.

-Looking at the real-yield-adjusted value of gold several years after the credit crisis, the price of gold in 2013 was very similar to the pre-2008 price – despite the fact that nominal gold prices had risen over 50%.
+Looking at the real yield-adjusted value of gold several years after the credit crisis, the price of gold in 2013 was very similar to the pre-2008 price – despite the fact that nominal gold prices had risen over 50%.
 This suggests that any premium in the gold price following the 2008 credit crisis relating to investor risk aversion had been removed.
 This real yield-adjusted-gold price, which adjusts for real yields and an investor’s opportunity cost of holding gold, is a useful barometer for assessing the valuation of gold across different regimes and relative to other assets.

 Nevertheless, we believe that real yields are the single most important factor impacting gold prices.
 As gold has now become a financial asset, when real yields rise, gold prices should fall if they are to maintain a given level of financial demand relative to investors’ other opportunities.
 Similarly, when real yields fall, we expect the price of gold to rise.